strisys/copilot-ai-search-bootstrap/README.md

 # Document Chat with Copilot Studio backed by Azure AI Search
 ### Background

-While Copilot Studio can use a OneDrive folder as a knowledge source, the timing of data refreshes from that folder is unpredictable.
+While Copilot Studio can use a OneDrive folder as a knowledge source, the timing of data refreshes is unpredictable.
 This project replicates — and improves on — the Azure resources that Copilot Studio likely uses behind the scenes in that scenario.
 The goal is to give you full control over both **when** indexing happens (chunking and vectorization) and **how well** it’s performed.

 **Approach**

 The project uses VS Code Dev Containers to provide a ready-to-use environment where Terraform provisions:

-- **Azure AI Search** resources
+- **Azure AI Search** resources with indexes and indexers to chunk and vectorize files
 - A **storage account** for document storage
-- **Indexers** to chunk and vectorize files
+- **Azure OpenAI** used for embeddings.

-Unlike the default OneDrive setup, these indexers can be triggered on demand whenever files change, ensuring timely and consistent updates to your search index.
+Unlike the default OneDrive setup, the mentioned indexers can be triggered on demand whenever files change, ensuring timely and consistent updates to your search index.

 ### Part 1 - Azure Setup